 Data Privacy Challenges

 Even if data isn’t hacked, data privacy is a question for the company collecting the data.
 For example, is a policy in place to guarantee the personal data collected from a Fitbit isn’t sold to another company or used to inform a healthcare policy?
+Has the company employed a Chief Privacy Officer, or someone in a similar position?
 To support data privacy, only critical information should be collected, data should be anonymized, and sensitive data should be avoided altogether.
 This data should then be encrypted, with restrictions established for who can access the data and how long the data will be stored.
 Organizations should also have a team ready for immediate response if a breach occurs.

 Convergence of IT and OT